Blog

 Marshall County, Illinois is in USDA Hardiness Zone 5b.
 The average last spring frost is April 21 and first fall frost is October 13.

-Marshall County County sits in USDA Zone 5b.
+Marshall County sits in USDA Zone 5b.
 Persimmon grows reliably in zones 4a through 9b, so it's a good fit here.

-Can Persimmon grow in Marshall County County's climate?
+Can Persimmon grow in Marshall County's climate?

 🌱